City Manager's Message

 Oshawa has recreation facilities throughout the city for all ages and abilities, as well as four seniors’ centres and four library branches.
 The award-winning Legends Centre features four NHL-sized ice rinks, a swimming pool with two-storey waterslide, fitness centre and gymnasium.
 The South Oshawa Community Centre has a pool with a waterslide, as well as a teaching kitchen and youth room.
 The Civic Recreation Complex is the most diverse sports facility in Durham Region.
 The six-field complex includes six sports fields and an international-level outdoor track and field facility with stadium seating for 2,000.

-I hope you take some time to browse our website to learn more about the City’s initiatives, programs and events and to discover all that Oshawa has to offer.
-Stay up-to-date on the latest City news with our quarterly newsletter or by following us on Twitter, Facebook and YouTube.
+Browse our website to learn more about the City’s initiatives, programs and events and to discover all that Oshawa has to offer.
+Stay up-to-date on the latest City news with our quarterly e-newsletter or by following us on Twitter, Facebook and YouTube.